 Now, on to the gear that you’ll need to put in those pockets:

 - Lots of memory cards.
-I can take upwards of 30,000 images at one air show.
+I can take upwards of 10,000+ images at a weekend air show.
 It is very easy to fill up memory cards, so make sure that you take plenty along.

 - Lots of batteries.
 Think about your camera’s average battery life, how long you plan to be photographing, and plan accordingly.
 You may even throw in a few more batteries than you think you’ll need, just in case.